Lay3rLabs/TrustGraph/PLAN.md

 - [ ] Implement and document the fallback mechanism for governance (this should be fairly straightforward with Zodiac hopefully)
 - [ ] Clean out old Governor example contract
 - [ ] Gnosis Safe Module helper scripts (query signers, proposals, etc.)
+- [ ] A DAO needs to be able to update it's own service configuration (related to Gyser?)

 ## Attestations
 - [x] Add helpful like payment, etc.